YottaDB/YDBDoc/MessageRecovery/errors.rst

 SETINSETTRIGONLY, ISV iiii can only be modified in a 'SET' type trigger

-Run Time Error: Code invoked for a trigger other than SET (such as KILL or ZTRIGGER) attempted to modify Intrinsic Special Variable iiii, which applies only to a SET trigger context.
+Run Time Error: Code that was invoked for a trigger other than SET (such as KILL or ZTRIGGER) attempted to modify Intrinsic Special Variable iiii, which applies only to a SET trigger context.

 Action: Review the trigger definition and correct the types or the code to avoid the issue.